astrodeepnet/diffusion4astro/README.md

 ```

 Again, this will save results to a logging directory.
 Samples are saved as a large `npz` file, where `arr_0` in the file is a large batch of samples.

-TODO: The sampling can also be done in parallel (Wassim please write this part).

 ## Solving the inverse problem